dasoldasol/dasoldasol.github.io/_posts/EC2.md

 - You have a requirement to make sure that an On-Demand EC2 instance can only be accessed from this IP address (110.238.98.71) via an **SSH** connection.
 Which configuration below will satisfy this requirement?
   - **A) Security Group Inbound Rule : Protocol - TCP.
 Port Range-22, Source 110.238.98.71/32
   - SSH protocol uses TCP and port 22.
 The requirement is to only allow the individual IP of the client and not the entire network.
 Therefore, the proper CIDR notation should be used.
 The /32 denotes one IP address and the /0 refers to the entire network.

+- You are a Solutions Architect for a leading Enterprise Resource Planning (ERP) solutions provider and you are instructed to design and set up the architecture of your ERP application in AWS.
+Your manager instructed you to **avoid using fully-managed AWS services** and instead, only use specific services which allows you to access the underlying operating system for the resource.
+This is to allow the company to have a much better control of the underlying resources that their systems are using in the AWS cloud.
+Which of the following services should you choose to satisfy this requirement?
+(Choose 2)
+  - **A) EMR, EC2
+  - **Amazon EC2** : provides you access to the operating system of the instance that you created.
+  - **Amazon EMR** : provides you a managed Hadoop framework that makes it easy, fast, and cost-effective to process vast amounts of data across dynamically scalable Amazon EC2 instances.
+You can access the operating system of these EC2 instances that were created by Amazon EMR.
+  - **Amazon Athena, DynamoDB, Amazon Neptune** : are incorrect as these are managed services, which means that **AWS manages the underlying operating system** and other server configurations that these databases use.